-Because of that, he blessed me everyday.
-Every morning when I woke up I would thank him for allowing Scarlett and I to make it through another night.
+Because of that, he blessed me every day.
+Every morning when I woke up I would thank him for allowing Scarlett and me to make it through another night.
 When evening came I would thank him for another day & I would ask him for another.
 For two weeks, he answered my prayers.

 Then my whole world changed all over again.

 Two days before Scarlett was born, I started bleeding again.
 I remember my sister and brother-in-law had just left after having dinner with me.
 I was talking to my sister on the phone (yeah, we are close like that.
 We talk ALL of the time lol), when something just didn’t feel right.
 I called my nurse and told her to check on things.
 She did, but nothing seemed out of the ordinary to her.
 A few calls later she realized I probably shouldn’t have been bleeding so much.
 The doctors were called in and they did a pelvic exam.
 They realized my bags of water were still bulging out, but they didn’t want to do anything for fear of causing more harm than good.
-After a while they decided it was best to send me back downstairs to L&D (I had been moved to antepartum).
-So down stairs I went (for the 3rd time).
-It seemed as though every time I made it another week, they were sending me down stairs because my bleeding would start up again.
+After a while, they decided it was best to send me back downstairs to L&D (I had been moved to an antepartum floor).
+So downstairs I went (for the 3rd time).
+It seemed as though every time I made it another week, they were sending me downstairs because my bleeding would start up again.
 Up until now Scarlett was never in any distress and seemed content right where she was.